Only a handful of exceptionally talented musicians ever merit the term 'virtuoso'.

 Neveu came from a musical background: the great-niece of the organist and composer Charles-Marie Widor, she learned from a variety of illustrious music teachers including George Enescu, Nadia Boulanger and Carl Flesch.
 She made her public debut at the age of seven, and at 15 won the prestigious Henryk Wieniawski Competition, pushing a certain David Oistrakh into second place.

-I am entranced by Ginette Neveu's passionate, idiomatic performance of my very favourite violin concerto, the Sibelius.
+I am entranced by Ginette Neveu's passionate, idiomatic performance of my very favourite violin concerto, that by Sibelius.
 Have a listen below.

 Steve Wright, multi-platform content provider